maxmartynov/figma-plugin-copy-prototype-link/README.md

 ## How To Use

 Select layers and run the `Copy prototype link` command, and the link will be copied to the clipboard.

-You can also select and copy links to multiple selected *Frames*.
-In this case, each link will start with the name of its *Frame*.
+You can also select and copy links to multiple selected Frames.
+In this case, each link will start with the name of its Frame.

+#### First Setup:
+The plugin must know the **File Key** to be able to create a prototype link.
+But this Key is private and it is only accessible to plugins published internally to a company that is on an Organization plan.
+So to make the plugin work you need to insert this File Key manually on first start of the plugin:

+1. Click the 'Share' button on the top panel and click the 'Copy link'.
+Or you also can copy the whole File URL from the browser's address bar.
+The File URL looks like: https://figma.com/file/e9z7p5lisUPmRe9z7p5lisUPm/FileName
+2. Go to: Plugins -> Prototype Quick Link -> Settings
+3. Paste the copied URL to the input field and the plugin will extract the File Key automatically.
+You also can paste only the File Key to the input field.
+4. Done!
+Click 'Save' and use the plugin

+#### Info:
 Your file share link is not sent to any external server.